Sanofi eyes approval of COVID-19 vaccine by first half of 2021

 One uses an adjuvant made by GSK to potentially boost its efficacy.
 It has received financial support from the U.S. Biomedical Advanced Research and Development Authority (BARDA).

-The other, being developed with U.S. company Translate Bio Inc, relies on a different technology known as mRNA, similar to the Moderna approach.
+The other, being developed with U.S. company Translate Bio Inc (TBIO.O), relies on a different technology known as mRNA, similar to the Moderna approach.

 Clinical trials of the vaccine developed with GSK, described as a recombinant vaccine because of the use of GSK’s boosting adjuvant, are to start in September.
 Trials of the mRNA vaccine candidate should begin around the end of the year, the company said.